gbif/hp-gbif-be/en/faqs.md

 If you have relevant Biodiversity data want to share data through GBIF, please have a look at this [Become a publisher page](https://www.gbif.org/become-a-publisher) or contact us directly.
 If you have a remark on this website, please let us know via [GitHub](https://github.com/gbif/hp-gbif-be)

+## How can you help me?

+Platform experts and infrastructure are there to help you sharing and re-using Open Biodiversity Data.
+Visit our [services](/services) section